-Irene’s work found home in numerous houses in the US and abroad.
 Now that her kids are all grown up, she can come back to her passion and paint full time.
 Every one of her paintings are one of a kind – she never repeats or copies past artwork.
 Irene enjoys painting spontaneously; objects and techniques vary and are chosen to better introduce the object.
 The important part of her style is to balance the flow of colors and texture by creating eye-pleasing art with details and personal elements.
 Irene’s style is evolving and she’s always thinking about what to paint next.

 What’s your preferred medium to paint, and why?